New South Wales

 If ever there was a state where you need to get away from the hugely populated coast, and out of radar range of those cities, it’s this one.

 Once you cross the Great Dividing Range and start heading west – something seems to happen.
-Your shoulders relax a little, you breathe a lot deeper and you find yourself reaching for that OFF button on your mobile.
-Good thing too, as it probably won’t be working by now.
+Your shoulders relax a little, you breathe a lot deeper and you find yourself reaching for that OFF button on your mobile … and what a good thing that is.

 But because we’re a state of huge diversity, any flying along the coastal fringe is going to be absolutely breath-taking as well.
 In fact, if anyone visiting Sydney has the opportunity of doing a Sydney Harbour Scenic flight, do it.
 One company I know of, Red Baron, will fly you and your mate in a matching pair of Pitts Specials – it looks awesome from the ground, and it’s ten times better from up there.